iamEtornam/GhanaNLP-Dart/README.md

 # GhanaNLP Dart Package

 This Dart package provides a client for the GhanaNLP API, including Automatic Speech Recognition (ASR) and Text-To-Speech (TTS) functionalities.
 It allows you to easily transcribe audio and synthesize speech in various Ghanaian and African languages.
+Get API KEY at [https://translation.ghananlp.org](https://translation.ghananlp.org/)

 ## Supported Languages